Dynamics of singular complex analytic vector fields with essential singularities II: Abstract

-have an essential singularity of finite 1--order at infinity and a finite number of poles on the complex plane.
-We describe $X$, particularly the singularity at $\infty\in\CW_{z}$. \\ In order to do so, we use the natural \emph{correspondence} between $X\in\E(r,d)$, a global singular analytic distinguished parameter $\Psi_X=\int \omega_X$, and the Riemann surface $\R_X$ of the distinguished parameter. \\ We introduce \emph{$(r,d)$--configu\-ra\-tion trees $\Lambda_X$}: combinatorial objects that completely encode the Riemann surfaces $\R_X$ and singular flat metrics associated to $X\in\E(r,d)$.
-This provides an alternate ``dynamical'' coordinate system and an analytic classification of $\E(r,d)$.
-Furthermore, the phase portrait of $\Re{X}$ on $\CC$ is decomposed into $\Re{X}$--invariant regions: half planes and finite height strip flows.
-The germ of $X$ at $\infty \in \CW$ is described as an admissible word (equivalent to certain canonical angular sectors).
-The structural stability of the phase portrait of $\Re{X}$ is characterized by using $\Lambda_X$ and the number of topologically equivalent phase portraits of $\Re{X}$ is bounded.
+where $P$ is monic, $\deg{P}=r, \ \deg{E}=d, \ r+d \geq 1 $, have a finite number of poles on the complex plane and an isolated essential singularity at infinity (for $d\geq 1$).
+Our aim is to describe geometrically $X$, particularly the singularity at infinity.
+In order to do so, we use the natural one to one \emph{correspondence} between $X$, a global singular analytic distinguished parameter $\Psi_X(z)=\int^z P(\zeta)\e^{-E(\zeta)}d\zeta$, and the Riemann surface $\R_X$ of this distinguished parameter.
+We introduce \emph{$(r,d)$--configu\-ra\-tion trees} which are weighted directed rooted trees.
+An $(r,d)$--configuration tree completely encodes the Riemann surface $\R_X$ and the singular flat metric associated on $\R_{X}$.
+The $(r,d)$--configuration trees provide ``parameters'' for the complex manifold $\E(r,d)$, which give explicit geometrical and dynamical information; a valuable tool for the analytic description of $X \in \E(r,d)$.
+Furthermore, given $X$, the phase portrait of the associated real vector field $\Re{X}$ on the Riemann sphere is decomposed into $\Re{X}$--invariant components: half planes and finite height strips.
+The germ of $X$ at infinity is described as a combinatorial word (consisting of hyperbolic, elliptic, parabolic and entire angular sectors having the point at infinity of $\CW_z$ as center).
+The structural stability, under perturbation in $\E(r,d)$, of the phase portrait of $\Re{X}$ is characterized by using the $(r,d)$--configuration trees.
+We provide explicit conditions, in terms of $r$ and $d$, as to when the number of topologically equivalent phase portraits of $\Re{X}$ is unbounded.